tibramo/angular-presence/README.md

 Additionaly, every state-object has two functions, `onEnter` and `onLeave`, which take a function as the only parameter that will be called when the state will be entered or left.

 The user-defined service itself is extended with two functions:
-* `onChange` which takes, just like `onEnter` and `onLeave`, a function that will be called with newly active state object whenever this changes.
+* `onChange` which takes, just like `onEnter` and `onLeave`, a function that will be called with the newly active state object whenever this changes.
 * `getCurrent` which returns the currently active state.

 ## Contributing